-Auditor General Recommendations Management Action Plans Risk Rating Due Date Remediation Status Status Update Retargeted Due Date ongoing testing of the website, however, this process can be modified to ensure the entirely of the website and all web content is reassessed.
-Reassessment of the entire website is a significant task and MNP recommends that this review is approached in phases. and will include content author training, ongoing spot checks by the external vendor, awareness communication with the public, and remediation of pdf documents.
+Auditor General Recommendations Management Action Plans Risk Rating Due Date Remediation Status Status Update Retargeted Due Date ongoing testing of the website, however, this process and will include content author training, ongoing spot checks by the external vendor, awareness communication with the public, and remediation of pdf documents.
 The City should continue its efforts to ensure that any new webpages or web content posted online is accessible, or that an accessible alternate is provided.
 The City should also continue the training program to ensure staff are able to create and remediate accessible documents.
-The City will formally document the current processes and procedures related to preparing notices of temporary disruption and disseminate to relevant departments and facilities.
+6 The City will formally document the current processes and procedures related to preparing notices of temporary disruption and disseminate to relevant departments and facilities.
 Low Q3 2022 Complete A process for preparing notices of temporary disruption was developed and documented in 2023.
 Roles and responsibilities are also included in the procedures. n/a 7 Accessibility Policies A review and update of both the IASR Policy and the Customer Service Policy should be completed.
 When performing the review and update, the City should consider consulting with the AAC for feedback and input.
 The City should also set a cycle or cadence for the next review period, and work to keep the policies updated, relevant and effective going forward (e.g., perform a review at least every five years).
 The City will review and update the IASR and Accessible Customer Service policies to ensure alignment with IASR requirements and confirm review cycle moving forward.
 Low Updated IASR policy and review cycle: Q4 2022 Accessible customer service policy and review cycle: Q1 2023 Not Yet Started The IASR Policy and the Accessible Customer Service Policy have not been updated.
 The City is in the process of hiring an Accessibility Specialist whose first responsibility will include the update of the policies.
 City staff indicate that they intend to hire for this role as soon as possible.
 Q4 2025 8 Annual Reporting A process to prepare annual reporting on the progress made towards goals identified in the Accessibility Plan should be developed and implemented.
 Once annual reports have been prepared, they should be posted on the public website, and should be provided in accessible format upon request.
 The City will develop a process to prepare annual reporting on progress made towards goals identified in the 2020 to 2023 Accessibility Plan.
 Low Q3 2022 Complete The City has completed annual reporting on its progress made towards the goals in the 2020 to 2023 Accessibility Plan.
 Reporting was conducted for the 2023 calendar year and posted to the City's public facing website. n/a